 (1) Before commencing duties as an officer of the Commission, the officer must take an oath or affirmation that, except in accordance with this Act, the officer will not disclose any information received by the officer under this Act.

-(2) The oath or affirmation is to be administered by the Commissioner.
+(2) The oath or affirmation is to be administered by the Commissioner or Deputy Commissioner.

 [Section 183, formerly section 29, renumbered as section 183: No. 78 of 2003 s.
-35(1).]
+35(1); amended: No. 5 of 2024 s.
+20.]

-184. Authorised officers, appointment and functions of
+184. Appointment and functions of authorised officers

 (1) In this section —